 Sir John Falstaff is one of Shakespeare’s most famous comic characters.
 He appears in two plays, Henry IV Part 1 and Henry IV Part 2, and then again in The Merry Wives of Windsor.
 In The Merry Wives he is not the same person as in the Henry plays but, in another sense, he’s the same character, identical in appearance and behaviour, as though he were the identical twin of the Falstaff of the Henry plays.

 Falstaff is just about the worst of men.
-Apart from his appearance – fat, ugly, old and personally disgusting – he is a small-time criminal, a thief, a liar, a swindler, a drunk, a sexual abuser and a coward.
-He frequents The Boar’s Head Tavern, a Fleet street pub, surrounded by low life city dwellers.
+Apart from his appearance – fat, ugly, old, and personally disgusting – he is a small-time criminal, a thief, a liar, a swindler, a drunk, a sexual abuser, and a coward.
+He frequents The Boar’s Head Tavern, a Fleet Street pub, surrounded by low life city dwellers.
 The young Prince Henry (Hal) has abandoned his father’s (King Henry IV) court and is busy sowing his wild oats in the underbelly of London.
 He is befriended by Falstaff and his companions and spends most of his time in the pub.
 Falstaff treats him as a ‘buddy’ and Hal becomes involved in that sleazy life but maintains a distance from Falstaff’s worst excesses.
-Shakespeare’s purpose is to suggest what a good rounded education for a king should be, showing us a fledgling king learning about all aspects of English society, from the top to the bottom and he goes on in Henry V to show Hal as the best king a man could ever be.
+Shakespeare’s purpose is to suggest what a well rounded education for a king should be, showing us a fledgling king learning about all aspects of English society, from the top to the bottom and he goes on in Henry V to show Hal as the best king a man could ever be.
 When he becomes king on the death of his father Falstaff turns up, hoping to gain some advantage but Hal firmly and publicly rejects him.

 The scenes between Falstaff and Hal in the pub and on their other adventures are hilarious.
 They are funny because of the way Hal provokes Falstaff and goads him into revealing his worst characteristics.
 The scenes between the two are classic and among the favourite comic scenes in all of Shakespeare.
 His responses to Hal’s goading include boasting, lying, and committing criminal acts, including a robbery during which he runs away and then boasts about his bravery.